 — Howard Ruff (1930–2016)

-Seven words.
-And they contain one of the most important business principles you will ever encounter — wrapped, as it turns out, in one of the most important stories in all of Scripture.
+Seven words that contain one of the most important business principles you will ever encounter, found inside one of the most important stories in all of Scripture.

-Because here is what we know about Noah: he did not build the ark because he looked out the window and saw storm clouds rolling in.
+Noah did not build the ark because he looked out the window and saw storm clouds rolling in.
 He built it in clear weather, on God's instruction, in the face of a world that had no framework whatsoever for what he was doing.
-He was building for a reality that did not yet exist — and doing so at enormous personal cost, in full public view, with no external evidence to justify it.
+He was building for a reality that did not yet exist, doing so at enormous personal cost, in full public view, with no external evidence to justify it.

-That’s not just a bible story.
-It’s a sound business strategy.
+That is not just a Bible story.
+It is a sound business strategy.

 What God Actually Said to Noah